 Article 8 of the ECHR

-In the UK, following the ruling by the Supreme Court that sex in the Equality Act means biological sex, campaigners for trans rights argue that a trans exclusionary interpretation of sex would breach Article 8 rights of trans people.
+In the UK, following the ruling by the Supreme Court that sex in the Equality Act means biological sex, campaigners for trans rights argue that a trans-exclusionary interpretation of sex would breach Article 8 rights of trans-identified people.

 What does Article 8 state?